vindarel/lisp-journey/content/blog/getting-started.md

 ### Editors support

-You're not bound to Emacs, there's good support for Vim and an Atom package in active development.
+You're not bound to Emacs, there's good support for Vim, Sublime Text (via the SublimeREPL package) and Atom.

 See [lisp-lang.org/editors](http://lisp-lang.org/wiki/article/editors).